 - What are people saying about the competitors?

 You can tell them that 150,000 people were reached by their brand in the last month.
 You can show that beer lovers are most active on Friday and Saturday evenings (okay, this one we knew even without the research).
-They will want to know that their brand mentions has a 20% share of voice when compared to competitors.
+They will want to know that their brand mentions have a 20% share of voice when compared to competitors.
 They will want to work with you if you can demonstrate that your campaign will improve the negative brand sentiment.
 Based on the data, your planned marketing activities will have a firm basis which can only have a positive effect on the decision.